BLOG: Dilute and Mix

 Room spray

-You can make a cream spray based on alcohol (96%) .
+You can make a room spray based on alcohol (96%) .
 Fill your bottle with drops of essential oil and top up with the alcohol.
-At the same time, alcohol acts as a preservative, so that your blend can be used for a long time without it getting 'dirty'.
+Alcohol also works as a preservative, so you can use your blend for a long time without it getting 'dirty'.

-> If you prefer to make a spray based on a water-soluble substance, such as witch hazel and/or a hydrosol, use an emulsifier to mix the water and your essential oil, for example the vegetable emulsifier solubol .
+> If you prefer to make a spray based on a water-soluble substance, such as witch hazel and/or a hydrosol, use an emulsifier to mix the water and your essential oil, such as the plant-based emulsifier solubol .

-> If you prefer not to use an emulsifier, understand that your essential oils will float on the surface of the water, while the opening of your spray top straw is at the bottom of the bottle.
+> If you prefer not to use an emulsifier, understand that your essential oils will float on the surface of the water, while the opening of the straw of your spray top is at the bottom of the bottle.
 Shaking well before use is very important to ensure that your oils come out of your spray top.

 Bath salts (epsom salt)

-If you want to make a delicious bath salt, first mix the essential oil with a carrier oil before mixing it further with the (epsom) salt .
-For example, use fractionated coconut oil or almond oil .
+If you want to make a lovely bath salt, mix the essential oil with a carrier oil first, before mixing it further with the (epsom) salt .
+For this you can use fractionated coconut oil or almond oil for example.

-It is important to know when making bath salts that you should only use essential oils that are suitable for use in the bath, and that you should dilute them by first mixing them with a carrier oil.
-As soon as you are in a warm bath, your skin opens and is even more sensitive.
-The bath salt melts in the warm water, releasing the essential oils back onto the surface of the water.
-Since these do not mix with the bath water, it is important that they are diluted (through the carrier oil) before they come into contact with your warm, more sensitive skin.
+It is important to know when making bath salts that you should only use essential oils that are suitable for use in the bath, and that you dilute them by first mixing them with a carrier oil.
+As soon as you sit in a warm bath, your skin opens up and becomes even more sensitive.
+The bath salt melts in the warm water, which releases the essential oils back onto the water surface.
+Since these do not mix with the bath water, it is important that they are diluted (by means of the carrier oil) before they come into contact with your warm, more sensitive skin.

 Creams and balms

 To make a cream you often use a butter, such as shea butter or (solid) coconut oil .
-Waxes such as soy wax or beeswax are often used for balms.
-Of course you can also combine butter and wax.
+For balms, wax is often used, such as soy wax or beeswax .
+Of course, you can also combine butters and wax.

-You slowly melt the butter and/or wax in a bain marie, so that the valuable properties are preserved and they do not burn.
-Once your butter and/or wax has melted, allow it to cool slightly before adding the essential oil so that it doesn't evaporate from the heat.
+The butter and/or wax melt slowly in a bain marie, so that the valuable properties are preserved and they do not burn.
+Once your butter and/or wax has melted, let it cool down again before adding the essential oil, so that it does not evaporate due to the heat.

-💡 TIP: If you want to make your final cream a little lighter, use a mixer to beat your end product lighter.
+💡 TIP: If you want to make your final cream a little fluffier, use a mixer to beat your final product until it is fluffier.

-💡 TIP: Check out a nice recipe for making your own lip balm here .
+💡 TIP: Check out a great recipe for making your own lip balm here .

 Lotions

-If you want to make a more liquid lotion, add a water-soluble substance to your oil/butter/wax mixture, for example (demi) water, hydrosol or witch hazel.
+If you want to make a more fluid lotion, add a water-soluble substance to your oil/butter/wax mixture, such as (demi)water, hydrosol or witch hazel.

-You heat the butter and/or wax together with an emulsifier (for example Olivem 1000 ) and co-emulsifier (for example Cetyl Alcohol ) to 70°C. In a second bowl, do the same with the water-soluble substance.
-Once both mixtures have reached the temperature of 70 ° C , add them together and mix with a milk frother or hand blender until a milky consistency is formed.
-Let the mixture cool to 45° C and add the preservative (e.g. Cosgard (Geogard® 221) ) and the essential oils.
-Mix well and let cool.
+Heat the butter and/or wax together with an emulsifier (for example Olivem 1000) and co-emulsifier (for example Cetyl Alcohol ) to 70°C. In a second bowl, do the same with the water-soluble substance.
+Once both mixtures have reached 70 ° C , combine them and mix with a milk frother or hand blender until a milky mixture is formed.
+Allow the mixture to cool to 45° C and add the preservative (for example Cosgard (Geogard® 221)) and the essential oils.
+Mix well and allow to cool.
 The mixture will slowly thicken.

 💡 TIP: If you like to make water-based (care) products, use a preservative to extend the shelf life of your product.
-Water can become 'dirty' over time, so you need to protect it against all kinds of yeasts, molds and bacteria.
-One of the products you can use for this is Cosgard (Geogard® 221) , a biological preservative from Natural Heroes.
+Water can get 'dirty' over time, so you need to protect it from all kinds of yeasts, molds and bacteria.
+One of the products you can use for this is Cosgard (Geogard® 221), an organic preservative.

-💡 TIP: If you are looking for more information and recipes about making creams, lotions and soaps, this book is highly recommended (can be ordered at bol.com).
+💡 TIP: If you are looking for more information and recipes about making creams, lotions and soap, this book is highly recommended (available at bol.com).

 Disclaimer: